Region-wide Water Quantity Plan Change

 The hearing was originally scheduled for November 2017.
 Council decided to postpone to allow more time for communication with stakeholders prior to the hearing.

 Council has selected the following hearing commissioners:

-- March 2018 - depending on the outcome of submissions hearings, new rules may become operative.
+- April 2018 - new rules may become operative*, depending on the outcome of submissions hearings,

 For further information about the proposed plan change, please contact Glenys Kroon, Senior Policy Analyst; call 0800 884 881 ext 8324 or email email@example.com

 The proposed changes will address regional water allocation issues and existing urgent regional problems such as: